ta440/ta440.github.io/_pages/about.md

 ## Research Focuses:
 - Numerical modelling of geophysical fluid equations, specifically:
-  - Pseudospectral methods
-  - Compatible finite element methods
+  - Pseudospectral and compatible finite element methods
   - Quantification of timestepping error
-  - Phase-averaged timestepping and improving its accuracy
+  - The phase-averaged timestepping method
   - Parallel-in-time methods
-- Development and testing of dynamical cores for Global Circulation Models (GCMs)
+- Evaluation of dynamical cores for Global Circulation Models (GCMs), primarily through idealised test cases
-- Coupling of models, NOAA’s Unified Forecast System
+- Investigation and quantification of numerical diffusion in dynamical cores

 ## Education:
 - Doctor of Philosophy (PhD) in Mathematics (Geophysical and Astrophysical Fluid Dynamics) --- University of Exeter (2020--2024)